skffsawon-ux/Dhaka/SYSTEM_OVERVIEW.md

 - Requests images (`ready_for_image`) and receives them as base64-encoded JPEG.
 - Issues commands (`action_to_do`) that become `/cmd_vel` in ROS 2.

-### DDS Discovery & Networking
+### Zenoh Networking

-- We can run a **Fast DDS discovery server** (`fastdds discovery`), so that distributed ROS 2 nodes find each other on the network without heavy multicast.
+- We can run a **Zenoh Router** (`rmw_zenohd`), so that distributed ROS 2 nodes find each other on the network without heavy multicast.

+NOTE: Discovery between hosts is currently untested after the Zenoh migration

 - The environment variables `ROS_DISCOVERY_SERVER` or `FASTRTPS_DEFAULT_PROFILES_FILE` (with a generated XML) control how DDS is configured.

 ### rosbridge